 |---|---|---|

-| Grounding (5-4-3-2-1) | Brings you into the present | Name 5 things you can see, now. |
+| Grounding (5-4-3-2-1) | Brings you into the present | Name five things you can see right now. |

-| Mindful Movement | Releases tension and reconnects body and mind | Stretch slowly for 1 minute. |
+| Mindful movement | Releases tension and reconnects body and mind | Stretch slowly for one minute. |

-| Nature Exposure | Calms the nervous system | Step outside and take 10 deep breaths. |
+| Nature exposure | Calms the nervous system | Step outside and take 10 deep breaths. |

-| Creative Outlet | Expresses what words can’t | Doodle for 5 minutes without judging. |
+| Creative outlet | Expresses what words can’t | Doodle for five minutes without judging. |

-| Small Routine | Restores predictability | Make a cup of tea and focus on the process. |
+| Small routine | Restores predictability | Make a cup of tea and focus on the process. |

 Building Long-Term Meaning